 Stomach cancer is treated with surgery, chemotherapy, radiation, or a combination of these.
 Surgical options depend on the extent of cancer within the stomach and include partial or total gastrectomy (removal of the stomach).

-Radiation and chemotherapy may be used before or after surgery to target the growing cancer cells in the stomach.
+Radiation and chemotherapy may be used before or after surgery to target the stomach's growing cancer cells.
 Two medications commonly used for chemotherapy in gastric cancer patients include Fluorouracil (5-FU) and cisplatin (Platinol).
 In advanced cases of gastric cancer, surgery or chemotherapy may be used to alleviate symptoms.
 This is known as supportive care or palliative care.